-- Fostering a better understanding of the true drivers of increasing health care costs among thought leaders, policymakers and other health care decision-makers, and ultimately the general public.
+- Fostering a better understanding of the true drivers of increasing health care costs among thought leaders, policymakers, other health care decision-makers, and ultimately the general public.

-- Creating and maintain a first-of-its-kind database of up-to-date information about public and private sector health care costs and utilization.
+- Creating and maintaining a first-of-its-kind database with up-to-date information about public and private sector health care costs and utilization.